hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Indy.md

 ## Contributor Diversity

 See the [Indy Quarterly Activity Dashboard] for information about contributors this quarter.
-The 15 individual contributors came from at least 10 different organizations.
+The contributions came from at least 13 different organizations.

 ## Additional Information